 Frontiers recognizes our responsibility to correct errors in previously published articles.
-If it is necessary to communicate important, scientifically relevant errors or missing information, and compelling evidence can be shown that a major claim of the original article was incorrect, a Correction should be submitted detailing the reason(s) for and location(s) of the change(s) needed in the cover letter.
+If it is necessary to communicate important, scientifically relevant errors or missing information, and compelling evidence can be shown that a major claim of the original article was incorrect, a Correction should be submitted detailing the reason(s) for and location(s) of the change(s) needed using the below template.
 Corrections can be submitted if a small portion of an otherwise reliable publication proves to be misleading, e.g. an error in a figure that does not alter conclusions OR an error in statistical data not altering conclusions OR mislabeled figures OR wrong slide of microscopy provided, or if the author / contributor list is incorrect when a deserving author has been omitted or somebody who does not meet authorship criteria has been included.
+The contribution to the field statement should be used to clearly state the reason for the Correction.
 Please note, a correction is not intended to replace the original manuscript.

 The title of the submission should have the following format: "Corrigendum: Title of original article".
 It is advised to use the corrigendum Word and LaTeX templates.